Walmart Black Friday ad 2021 reveals deals on iPhone 13, PS5, more

 Check Walmart’s full Black Friday ad

 As you can see above, we’ve focused on the exciting tech deals in the Walmart Black Friday ad.
 But you’ll find additional sales on other goods in the full catalog.
 We’ve shown you a few pages from it above and below.
-But you can check it out in full at this link.
+But you can check it out the latest ad version (20 pages) at this link.
 Meanwhile, Walmart’s Black Friday online deals portal is over here.
 That’s where you’ll find all the discounts in Walmart’s Deals for Days event.